1949

 earlier (TWA).
 The Ad text appears below:

-in the early 1950's- "Although soft spoken and always gracious in
+- "Although soft spoken and always gracious in

 manner, Frye is a hard driving-executive and one who burns the

-midnight oil in his work."
+midnight oil in his work

 Sedona Arizona is said to be the most photographed region in the United States; however, this